 The involvement of social workers in social policy formulation processes is anchored in a professional requirement to promote equality and social justice (AASW, 2020; BASW, 2021; ISASW, 2018; NASW, 2017).
-Social workers are required, as an integral part of their professional work to engage in activities intended to impact policies on the organizational, local and national levels, which have the capacity to enhance the well-being of their clients, to prevent distress and to better solve social problems (Benish & Weiss-Gal, 2023; Gal & Weiss-Gal, 2013; Guidi, 2019, 2020; Jansson, 2018).
+Social workers are required as an integral part of their professional work to engage in activities intended to impact policies at organizational, local, and national levels that have the capacity to enhance the well-being of their clients, to prevent distress, and to better solve social problems (Benish & Weiss-Gal, 2023; Gal & Weiss-Gal, 2013; Guidi, 2019, 2020; Jansson, 2018).
 In recent decades, this involvement has attracted increasing attention in the research literature and professional discourse.
 Various studies have provided insights into the ways in which social workers operate in policy arenas and the factors that encourage involvement in different countries (Burzlaff, 2022; Carrilho & Branco, 2023; Gal & Weiss-Gal, 2020; Hoefer, 2019; Jaswal & Kshetrimayum, 2020; Kaufman, 2018, 2019; Krumer-Nevo, 2016, 2020; Leiber et al., 2023; Leitner & Stolz, 2023; Mendes, 2013; Mendes et al., 2015; Nouman & Azaiza, 2021, 2022; Nouman & Cohen, 2023; Pawar, 2019; Pritzker & Lane, 2017; Shewell et al., 2020; Ritter, 2008).

-We assume that informal leaders can play a central role in social policy formulation.
-Structural inequality, unresponsive service delivery systems, and gaps in services for emerging needs may motivate informal leaders to engage in a range of action strategies and to act in various ways and on diverse levels to influence policy and reshape social policy.
-Informal leaders may even promote the involvement of team members in change processes.
-A few initial studies pointed to the importance of informal leadership in social work, and recognized how social workers can undertake leadership in certain areas at some point in their practice.
-For example, in order to influence decision-making in the organization and to allow other team members to act for change (Ashcroft et al., 2023; Cullen, 2013; King Keenan et al., 2019).
+In the proposed study we shall assume that informal leaders can play a central role in social policy formulation.
+Structural inequality, unresponsive service delivery systems, and gaps in services for emerging needs may motivate informal leaders to engage in a range of action strategies and to act in various ways and on diverse levels to influence and reshape social policy.
+Informal leaders may even promote the involvement of team members in policy change processes.
+Some initial studies have pointed to the importance of informal leadership in social work, recognizing how social workers can undertake leadership in certain areas at some point in their practice; for example, in order to influence decision-making in the organization and to allow other team members to act for change (Ashcroft et al., 2023; Cullen, 2013; King Keenan et al., 2019).
 Other researchers suggest that the influence of informal leadership may be expressed, for example, in building relationships based on open communication, mutual support, and sharing of resources and knowledge (Peters, 2018; Vito, 2019).
-In the current study, we adopt the conceptualization and measurement of informal leadership emergence from the applied psychology field in order to examine the phenomena in social work (Kalish & Luria, 2021; Luria & Berson, 2013; Luria et al., 2014, 2019a).
-Studies from applied psychology that captured informal leadership emergence in work teams found that this contributed to improving team performance and efficiency (Nicolaides et al., 2014; Wang et al., 2014; Zhang et al., 2012).
+In the current study, we adopt the conceptualization and measurement of informal leadership emergence from the applied psychology field in order to examine the phenomenon in social work (Kalish & Luria, 2021; Luria & Berson, 2013; Luria et al., 2014, 2019a).
+Studies from applied psychology that have captured informal leadership emergence in work teams found that this contributed to improving team performance and efficiency (Nicolaides et al., 2014; Wang et al., 2014; Zhang et al., 2012).

-Apparently, informal emergent leaders can influence and contribute to social policy formulation by creating motivation and commitment of team members to reshape policy.
+Apparently, informal emergent leaders can influence and contribute to social policy formulation by creating motivation of and commitment by team members to reshape policy.
 However, in order for the processes of influence and engagement of leaders in social workers in policy arenas to occur, certain conditions are required to enable this engagement.
-The conceptual framework of the engagement of social workers in policy practice, Policy Practice Engagement (PPE) (Gal & Weiss-Gal, 2023) reveals four categories of factors that may influence the level of involvement and the way in which social workers are involved in policy arenas – motivation, facilitation, opportunity, and environment.
+The conceptual framework of the engagement of social workers in policy practice, policy practice engagement (PPE; Gal & Weiss-Gal, 2023) reveals four categories of factors that may influence the level of involvement and the ways in which social workers are involved in policy arenas, namely motivation, facilitation, opportunity, and environment.